jxnblk/refunk/README.md

 ## Usage

+Refunk components initialize state from props and provide an `update` function to their consumers.
+When nesting Refunk components, the top-most component will control state for any child Refunk components.

+The `update` function works the same as `setState`, but it's intended to be used with separate [updater functions](#using-updaters), that can be shared across many parts of an application.

 ### connect

 The `connect` higher-order component creates state based on props for top-level components or connects into a parent Refunk component's state when nested.